Skip to main content

 • Women in Radiology: Our faculty encourages membership of this forum for issues unique to women in the field, such as female mentorship and patient-doctor relationships in radiology.

-• Observership Program: The Radiology Department welcomes observers from all across the world to have a chance to see the advanced imaging techniques used here at CHOP.
-From 2015-2019, the Department has had over 250 observers from 26 countries.
+• Observership Program: CHOP's Department of Radiology welcomes observers from across the world to experience the cutting-edge imaging techniques used here at CHOP.
+Since 2019, CHOP Radiology has proudly hosted over 50 international observers from 28 countries.

 Application process and selection criteria